yuying16yy/DataEngineerTakeHomeChallenge/README.md

 any rows with the same (`id`, `created_at`) tuple are considered identical (regardless of the value of other columns) and all but 1 should be discarded.
 (You can decide which ones to discard)
 3. Output the number of rows removed.
 4. Calculate the "rank" of the user in their `age_group` based on their `user_score` value.
-Bigger 'user_score' is better.
-So the user in the age group with the highest score is rank 1, second highest rank 2, and so on.
+Bigger `user_score` is better.
+The user in the age group with the highest score is rank 1, second highest rank 2, and so on.
 Store their rank within the dataset in a column called `age_group_rank`
 5. Output the `id`, `email` and `age_group` for the top user (rank = 1) for each age group, in age group order (ascending)
 6. Each record has an array of 0 or more dictionary/JSON objects in the `widget_list` column representing data about widgets used in the activity.
 Each element in this array looks like `{"name":"xxxx", "amount": 0.yyyy}`.
-For each row, 'flatten' the `widget_list` resulting in one row for each element of the `widget_list` in the `widget_list` column.
+For each row, 'flatten' the `widget_list` resulting in one row for each element of the array in the `widget_list` column.
 So if you have a record that has two elements in the `widget_list` column (call them A and B), the result should be two rows that are identical to the original with a single dictionary/JSON element in the `widget_list` column, with values A and B respectively.
+If a row has an empty array or null value in `widget_list` column, it remains as is with no additional rows.
 7. Output the new total number of rows.
 8. Add two more columns to the data set, called `widget_name` and `widget_amount`.
 Then, for each row in the expanded data set, extract the value of `name` and `amount` from the value in `widget_list` and put in the `widget_name` and `widget_amount` columns respectively.
+Figure out what to do if you have any rows with an empty or null `widget_list` value.
 9. Anonymize the `email` column in place such that if needed, the anonymization could be reversed (if one had specific information).
 10. Store the resulting table.
 For now, write the resulting table to a `parquet` file on the local filesystem, but make it relatively simple to change where the data is stored.